Earn your bachelor's degree and an MA in Applied Economics in just five years.

 You must have a cumulative undergraduate GPA of 3.5 based on at least 30 hours of credit earned at UNCG.

-- Discuss the ADP with the Director of Graduate Studies early in your junior year.
-The Director of Graduate Studies for the Economics Department is Dr. Dennis Leyden (email@example.com).
-He will review your economics background and help you plan the coursework for your final year.
+- Discuss the AMP with the Director of Graduate Studies, Dr. Dennis Leyden, early in your junior year.
+The Director of Graduate Studies will review your economics background and help you plan your coursework for your final year.

-- Submit your completed ADP application to the Economics Graduate Programs office in Bryan 464 by the end of your junior year.
-Copies of the ADP application are available at the Economics Department office in Bryan 462.
-An electronic ADP application is also available.
+- Submit your completed AMP application to the Department of Economics (Bryan 462) by the end of your junior year.
+Copies of the AMP application are available at the Economics Department office in Bryan 462.
+An electronic AMP application is also available.